Advertisements in schools in the United States: Vending machine products

 Food and beverage companies spend on average $150 million each year advertising in schools.
 Many of the drinks and foods are advertised and made available through vending machines.
 Even with regulations on what types of foods are allowed to be sold and marketed, the food and drink companies are still able to advertise their brand to students.

 Arguments in favor of advertising

 According to some school administrators, states have cut funding for K-12 education consistently for the last eight years causing many districts to cut jobs, increase class size, and cut spending on supplies.
 Using advertisements in schools is a way to raise money for school districts.
-According to proponents, schools, especially in less affluent areas, need ways to raise money in order to keep school programs alive and alleviate the financial burden presented by the funding cuts.
+As a matter of fact, schools, especially in less affluent areas, need ways to raise money in order to keep school programs alive and alleviate the financial burden presented by the funding cuts.

-An argument in favour of junk food advertising is that children should be made aware of the nature of marketing strategies from a young age so that they become discerning consumers.
-Instead of banning the ads, the child should be capable enough of making a choice.

-Another argument is that some advertisements may create a positive correlation to a healthy diet or lifestyle products.